-France’s presence there is fairly small and primarily industrial.
-Nevertheless, our companies are well-represented: Total (the largest French investor), Schneider Electric (power distribution, process automation and building controls), Legrand (electrical equipment), Engie (construction and operation of a 49.5 MW wind farm in Guanacaste).
-In 2013, French foreign direct investment flows totalled €96 million.
+France’s presence in the country is relatively small and primarily industrial.
+Nevertheless, our companies are well-represented: Total (the largest French investor), Schneider Electric (electric power distribution, industrial automation and building controls), Legrand (electrical equipment) and Engie.
 Costa Rica’s need to diversify its energy sources (to include geothermal and wind energy) and its major development projects (transport infrastructure, introduction of electric vehicles) are a source of opportunities for our businesses.

 Academic cooperation, which is a highlight of our relations with Costa Rica, led to the opening of the Jacques-Yves Cousteau Observatory for seas and coastal areas in Central America (OCAC) in 2011 and the creation, the same year, of the UNESCO-Cousteau Chair at the University of Costa Rica.